Recycling

 kind of sorting.
 The truck then takes your waste to a different kind

-where it is sorted partly by hand and partly by machine.
-If you don't
+where it is sorted partly by hand and partly by machine

-have kerbside recycling, it helps to sort out your waste and store it
+have curbside recycling, it helps to sort out your waste and store it

-in separate bags or boxes before you take it to the recycling centre.
+in separate bags or boxes before you take it to the recycling center.

 (For example, you could wash out food tins and glass bottles and keep